 CASTING:

 I mentioned earlier that the number of roles in A Simpler Time will provide of lot of possible combinations for casting in gender and in number.
-If you have a lot of students auditioning, and you want to give as more of them an onstage opportunity, a series of 10-minute plays can meet that need.
+If you have a lot of students auditioning, and you want to give more of them an onstage opportunity, a series of 10-minute plays can meet that need.
 A Simpler Time has a variety of roles, some of which have only a few lines or are easier to play.
 You can give less-experienced students stage time that will improve their skills.

 Plus, even though you’ll have a large cast, you won’t be rehearsing with all of them onstage simultaneously.
 If someone has to drop out of the show, there will almost certainly be an actor willing to take on another role.